rizutazu/tweet-preview-tgbot/readme.md

 export TOKEN="114514:aabbccdd"
 ```

+These are environment variables that will be used, DO NOT omit `export` keyword

 4. Start the service: run `make up` .
 Your system should have `make` & `docker` & `git` installed

 Run `make update` to update this repository, rebuild & restart the service

 Run `make up` to make changed `env_file` to become effective

+### Manually

+Python 3.12 is required, there is no guarantee on other versions.

+1. Install dependencies: `pip install -r requirements`
+2. Setup environment variables, please refer to guides mentioned above.
+E.g., bash: prepare your `env_file` , then run `source env_file`
+3. Start the service: run `python -m tp_bot`

 ## Credits